Tinche/uapi/docs/handlers.md

 Handlers can return an instance of an _attrs_ class.
 The return value with be deserialized into JSON using the App _cattrs_ converter, which can be customized as per the usual _cattrs_ ways.

-The status code will be set to `200 OK`, and the content type to `application/json`.
+The status code will be set to `200 OK` and the content type to `application/json`.
 The class will be added to the OpenAPI schema.

 ```python
 from attrs import define